Inclusion and Diversity Policy

 We are committed to delivering a candidate pipeline that reflects ethnic minority representation in our community.

 As of Q4 2020 end, we are proud to report that the ethnic backgrounds that our employees identify as are a reflection of our community* and in some groups we are ahead.
-We have achieved representation of the community and we will continue to maintain our performance of attracting diverse ethnic backgrounds to Forward.
+We have achieved representation of the community and we will continue to maintain our performance of attracting diverse ethnic backgrounds.

 We will achieve this by: